AldoSuba/docs.buf.build/docs/tour/push-workspace-modules.md

 ## 14.3 Push the `petapis` module {#push-the-petapis-module}

-The `buf.build/$BUF_USER/paymentapis` repository now contains the same content you have locally, so you can add it as a dependency to the local `petapis` module:
+The `buf.build/$BUF_USER/paymentapis` module now contains the same content you have locally, so you can add it as a dependency to the local `petapis` module:

 ```terminal